 - Exercise: Exercising can contribute to mind fitness, which can greatly curb PTSD symptoms.

 - Sleep: Ensuring you're getting the appropriate amount of sleep nightly will help you keep PTSD symptoms away.

 - Know Yourself: Keep a diary, journal or notepad with your daily goals, thoughts, or feelings.

 - Help Others: Reach out and see where you can help in your community.
 Participating in activities that get you out of your own head will help alleviate PTSD symptoms.

 Recovering from PTSD

-There is currently no cure for PTSD, however, like most mental disorders symptoms can be greatly reduced with effective treatments for PTSD administered and monitored by a qualified professional.
-Symptoms can be reduced to a degree where an individual can be restored to function normally during their lives.
+There is currently no cure for PTSD.
+However, like most mental illnesses, symptoms can be greatly reduced with effective treatments for PTSD administered and monitored by a qualified professional.
+In most cases, symptoms can be reduced to a degree where an individual can function healthily.

-Finding a professional therapist that can offer you the therapies that work best for you and your PTSD is extremely important when taking steps to treating PTSD.
-Working with a healthcare professional that not only works in mental health but PTSD treatment specifically can greatly increase your chances of taking control of your trauma.
+Finding a professional therapist who can offer you the intervention therapies that work best for you and your PTSD is important.
+Specifically, working with a professional who specializes in PTSD treatment can greatly increase your chances of taking control of your trauma.

 People living with PTSD may experience specific barriers to treatment, though.
 For example, withdrawal from others is one symptom of this potentially debilitating mental illness.
 This can make meeting with a mental health professional in person particularly challenging.
 Online therapy is a viable option, however.